 At opening receptions, the conversation often turns to questions such as: “How do I take better pictures?”
 How can I get my work into galleries?”
 Some advice:

 Always wear your camera.

 Print your work.
 Because looking at physical prints is essential to growing as a photographer, print your pictures on paper, even if you use a digital camera.
 When you’re done, set your prints aside.
 Come back to them in a day or so, and think about your work again.

-Bon chance, et bonne lumiè
+Bonne chance, et bonne lumière!

 “It is the photographer, not the camera, that is the instrument.” - Eve Arnold